 If you like off the beaten path places and you’ve already seen the main sights with Big Ben and Tower Bridge, try travelling more east to visit different London’s neighbourhood.
 Dive into the chaotic mix of great food places, pop-up designer shops, hidden cafes and colourful street art in the Brick Lane in London’s East End.

-Thinking about New Year’s Eve in London?
+Thinking about London for New Year’s Eve?
 It sounds great, but this famous English city can evaporate your budget very quickly.
-Check out those 5 points, which we tried this year, to see how to spend New Year in London on a budget!
+Check out the guide on how to spend New Year in London on a budget!

 Eleven visited countries (including five brand new ones!), exploring England and Scotland, solo travelling, travelling as a couple, amazing people, great memories, freedom, love and happiness.
 But also difficult decisions, people’s bad intentions, disappointments, changes.
 A lot of changes.
 What a year!